Staff Care’s Country Doctor of the Year Award

 2009: Steven J. Smith, M.D.
 Marathon, Florida

 For most of the last 30 years, a 90-mile strip of the Florida Keys was covered by one surgeon and one surgeon alone, Dr. Steven J. Smith.
-For two and a half decades, Dr. Smith covered two hospitals located over 40 miles apart, often making the drive between facilities three times daily, while being on call around the clock, 365 days a year.
+For two and a half decades, Dr. Smith covered two hospitals located more than 40 miles apart, often making the drive between facilities three times daily, while being on call around the clock, 365 days a year.

 2008: David Watson, M.D.
 Yoakum, Texas